Services / Team Performance

 03

-Concrete outputs from each session.
-Written agreements about who decides what, how conflict gets resolved, and what each person is accountable for.
-These are not aspirational statements.
-They are operational structures the team uses in real time to prevent the friction from returning.
+Concrete outputs from the engagement.
+Shared language for how each person operates.
+Written agreements about who decides what.
+Practical tools the team uses in real time to prevent the friction from returning.
+Not aspirational statements.
+Operational structures.

 Team performance work